damarisdwayne/upload.ai/README.md

 - `lucide-react`: An SVG icon library.
 - `@radix-ui/react-*`: A set of UI components for creating rich interfaces.
 - `@vitejs/plugin-react`: A Vite plugin for React support.
+- `ai`: A library that provides a wide range of artificial intelligence capabilities, including natural language processing, machine learning, and more.
+It empowers our application to automatically generate titles and video descriptions, making content creation more efficient and creative.

 #### Scripts